-Convential material Challenges We work with Why we work with the fiber How we use it Sourcing co Human made cellulosic fibers MMCF or Human-made cellulosic fibers are commonly made from a wood-based cellulosic pulp where the actual textile fiber is made in an industrial process.
-Conventional MMCF, such as viscose for example are made using caustic soda and carbon disul- fide, and sodium sulfate is created as a byproduct of the process.
+Convential material Challenges We work with Why we work with the fiber How we use it Sourcing countries Volumes we use Human made cellulosic fibers MMCF or Human-made cellulosic fibers are commonly made from a wood-based cellulosic pulp where the actual textile fiber is made in an industrial process.
+Conventional MMCF, such as viscose for example are made using caustic soda and carbon disulfide, and sodium sulfate is created as a byproduct of the process.
 These chemicals have harmful properties and must be handled properly.
 Ensuring sustainable sourcing of wood-based raw material is also a challenge for Human-made cellulosic fibers.
-TENCEL [TM] Lyocell is currently the most sustainable human-made cellulosic fiber and is among the textile fibers with the lowest environmental impact of most virgin fibers.
-Unlike viscose and modal, which are the same type of fiber, TENCEL [TM] Lyocell production is sustainable thanks to the use of a closed-loop system for the solvent spin- ning process.
+TENCELTM Lyocell TENCELTM Lyocell is currently the most sustainable human-made cellulosic fiber and is among the textile fibers with the lowest environmental impact of most virgin fibers.
+Unlike viscose and modal, which are the same type of fiber, TENCELTM Lyocell production is sustainable thanks to the use of a closed-loop system for the solvent spinning process.
 The solvent is recycled and can be reused many times.
-Nudie Jeans is proud to use TENCELTM Syocell as our main human-made cel- lulosic-based fiber.
+Nudie Jeans is proud to use TENCELTM Lyocell as our main human-made cel- lulosic-based fiber.
 In 2022, our overall use of TENCELTM Lyocell increased mainly due to the use of denim fabrics with TENCELTM Lyocell blends.
-The cellulose CELTM Lyocell managed fore Republic, Slow via, the Baltic and Poland, w managment c applied.
+The cellulose used to produce TEN-CELTM Lyocell comes from sustainably managed forests in South Africa, Czech Republic, Slovenia, Slovakia, Scandinavia, the Baltic countries, Russia, the US, and Poland, where sustainable forest managment certification schemes are applied.
+In 2022, we used 1,580 kg of TENCELTM to produce Nudie Jeans products.